boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 ## Atomic operations:

-If the `FIO_ATOMIC` macro is defined than the following macros will be defined:
+If the `FIO_ATOMIC` macro is defined than the following macros will be defined.

+In general, when a function returns a value, it is always the previous value - unless the function name ends with `fetch` or `load`.

 #### `fio_atomic_load(p_obj)`